 68 reporting to Payscale show that the average salary of developer writing code in this language is 46,000 euro per year.
 The range is between 31,000 and 61,000 euro yearly.
 It’s quite difficult to compare the salaries in Germany and the USA as the economies and cultures tend to be different that’s why we will proceed to another European country.

-Ruby on Rails Average Salary in the Netherlands (as of June 2018)
+Ruby on Rails average salary in the Netherlands

 According to the fresh data on Payscale, RoR developers from the Netherlands earn from 21,000 to 69,000 euro per year.
 Their pay depends on the level of expertise and experience in the domain.
 So, Sr. software developers earn more (58-69,000 euro) than jr. or mid-level programmers (21-41,000 euro).